PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 In the cold room:

-- Pre-clearing: add 30 μl of magnetic beads to the chromatin.
-Incubate between 1 hour and 4 hours at 4°C on a rotating wheel. (see [here](reagents.md) for indications on beads preparation)
+- Pre-clearing: Wash 30µL of magnetic beads per IP, as instructed [here](reagents.md).
+Then add 30 μl of washed magnetic beads to the chromatin.
+Incubate between 1 hour and 4 hours at 4°C on a rotating wheel.
 - Place the tubes on a magnetic rack for 2-3 min and recover the supernatant in a fresh tube.
 Keep the tube on ice.
-- Save 100 μl (= Input) to a new tube and freeze at -80°C
+- Save 100 μl (= Input) to a new tube and freeze it at -20°C or -80°C.
-- Add the appropriate amount of antibody to the rest (1 ml).
+- Add the appropriate amount of antibody (see [here](reagents.md)) to the rest (1 ml).
 Incubate over night at 4°C on a rotating wheel.